0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 administration will take a similar path.

 I will oppose the reappropriation of language.
-I will not use terms they redefine, nor use <a class="Annotation-ref" href="#note.2">new terms they make</a>. <span id="note.2" class="Annotation">Terms like Bigly, Fake News, etc.</span> We must preserve the true meaning of words, and reconsider the use of language to simplify discourse and bias our perspectives.
+I will not use terms they redefine, nor use new terms they make[^6].
+We must preserve the true meaning of words, and reconsider the use of language to simplify discourse and bias our perspectives.

 The media, press, bloggers and social media are free to criticize the political establishment; it's a national pastime.
 The Daily Show and Colbert Report are